Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Experimental Setup

 \subsubsection{Extrinsic Metrics.}

-For extrinsic evaluation, we train models using different tokenizers and assess their performance across a range of downstream tasks.

-\paragraph{Model Architecture and Pretraining Data.} We train decoder-only Transformer models~\cite{vaswani2017attention} following the LLaMA architecture~\cite{touvron2023llama} with 3 billion ($3$B) parameters.
+For extrinsic evaluation, we train models using different tokenizers and assess their performance across a range of downstream tasks. \paragraph{Model Architecture and Pretraining Data.} We train decoder-only Transformer models~\cite{vaswani2017attention} following the LLaMA architecture~\cite{touvron2023llama} with $3$B parameters.
+We use tokenizers trained on mC4.
+LMs are trained on $100$B tokens from \finewebtwo{}.
+To create the model training dataset, we adopt temperature sampling with $\tau=3.3$, following recommendations from prior work~\citep{2019t5, conneau-etal2020-unsupervised}.
 Full details on model configurations and training parameters are provided in \cref{appendix:training_setup}.
-Models are trained on the \finewebtwo{} corpus~\citep{penedo2025fineweb2pipelinescale}.
-We adopt temperature sampling with $\tau=3.3$, following recommendations from prior work~\citep{2019t5, conneau-etal2020-unsupervised}.
-We use the total 100B tokens to train each model.

 \paragraph{Benchmarks.} We evaluate the models using perplexity on a held-out validation set from the respective pretraining datasets.
-In addition, we assess downstream performance on a suite of multilingual benchmarks.
+In addition, we evaluate their multilingual performance using twelve widely adopted benchmarks that collectively cover a broad range of tasks, including reading comprehension, commonsense reasoning, semantic similarity, and knowledge-based evaluation.
+These benchmarks are chosen to provide reliable and informative signals (results clearly above random chance) for small-scale models (1-3B parameters), while also supporting zero-shot evaluation without requiring supervised finetuning.
+The selected benchmarks covering 22 languages are Belebele, mTruthfulQA, PAWS-X, XCodah, XCSQA, XNLI, XStoryCloze, XWinogrande, MMMLU, INCLUDE, Exams, and M3Exams.
 Results are aggregated per language to produce a score for each model-language pair.
-A full list of benchmarks and aggregation procedures is provided in the \cref{appendix:benchmark_setup}.
+A full list of benchmarks and aggregation procedures is provided in \cref{appendix:benchmark_setup}.